ember-learn/ember-blog/content/another-two-oh-status-update.md

 It's important to note that we've talked a lot about an improved "Ember 2 programming model" over the past several months, significantly inspired by React.
 While much of the model will be in place in Ember 2.0, the early releases of Ember 2.x (especially 2.1 and 2.2), will finish up some important features.
 This blog post details the expected timeline.

-Of course, the six-week release cycle means that we ship on a train cycle, so the precise versions of specific features may change before they land in a final release.
+Note that the six-week release cycle means that we ship on a train cycle, so the precise versions of specific features may change before they land in a final release.

 ## Removals